secretstartups/handbook/channel-marketing/index.html.md

 **Please follow the following steps to get your swag ordered**
 1. Reach out to your Channel Marketing Managers
-2. Have the following information ready: date of the envent, contact information and shipping address
+2. Have the following information ready: date of the event, contact information and shipping address
 3. CMMs will coordinate with the CAM/Parnter directly to get the items shipped

 ## Partner Instant Marketing Campaign